 Event attendees crave memorable experiences.
 Organizers can offer these unforgettable experiences by creating immersive add-ons or packages.
 Exciting ideas include:

-Organizers can bring in extra revenue by bundling exclusive VIP perks for attendees.
-For example, a VIP package might include full access to multi-day events, exclusive access to workshops with limited capacity, or early access to merchandise or ticket sales.
+Organizers can bring in additional event revenue by bundling exclusive VIP perks for attendees.
+For example, a VIP package might include full access to multi-day events, exclusive access to small-group workshops, or early access to merchandise.

 Meet and Greets

 For events that draw attendees with a headlining speaker or coach, offer meet and greets as an add-on.
 Attendees love the chance to connect with speakers or event leaders in a smaller setting.

 Offering a one-on-one class or session with a coach is an excellent way to elevate the value of any event.
 For attendees of a fitness event, exclusive time is often worth a significant add-on to their ticket purchase — leaving organizers with boosted income and attendees with a valuable experience.

 With Events.com EveryChallenge, it’s easy for organizers to create exciting virtual events.
 For example, virtual fitness events are a meaningful way to connect communities and individuals from afar.
 Whether participants swim, walk, cycle, or run, virtual challenges are uplifting occasions that can appeal to participants of all fitness levels.